JackLumers/Universal-Unity/README.md

 Scripts for easyer game development in Unity.
 Not properly documented yet and also can depend on other frameworks, I'll work on that later.

 # Installing
-Adding to your Unity project as a submodule.
+Adding to your Unity project as a submodule after intalling all dependencies.
 Recommended path: Assets/Scripts/UniversalUnity

 # Dependencies